Twicefred/Writing/Stories from TK City (Markdown)/Detective Porn 2.md

 "Nothing we didn't see the first time," A policeman answered, stepping back as Robert approached the crime scene.

 The dining room centred on a large mahogany table.
 Splotches of congealed blood covered the polished surface.
-The table had cracked in the middle where the middle of three grand chandeliers had crashed into it from above.
-Below the destroyed mass of delicate crystal and shining metal lay a dead raccoon.
+The table had cracked in the middle where one of the three grand chandeliers had crashed into it from above.
+Below the twisted mass of delicate crystal and shining metal lay a dead raccoon.

 "One hell of a way to go," Robert said to himself as he leaned in to look closer.
 He opened his notebook to go over the details he'd been given.
 "Levi Lawson, 32 years old," He recited quietly.